 A New York Times article by Dr. Harvey Simon on the heath sciences technology faculty at the Massachusetts Institute of Technology and founding editor of the Harvard Men’s Health Watch, wrote, “What’s so special about climbing stairs?
 Researchers in Canada answered the question by monitoring 17 healthy male volunteers with an average age of 64 while they walked on the level, lifted weights or climbed stairs.
 Stair climbing was the most demanding.
 It was twice as taxing as brisk walking on the level and 50 percent harder than walking up a steep incline or lifting weights.
 And peak exertion was attained much faster climbing stairs than walking, which is why nearly everyone huffs and puffs going up stairs, at least until their “second wind” kicks in after a few flights.”

-One of the things I love about riding my bike is being outside and enjoying the fresh air and seeing sights.
+One of the things I love about riding my bike is being outside and enjoying the fresh air and experiencing nature.
 In good weather, I plan to go for walks and find stairs to climb in the fresh air, too, when the good weather returns.

 Dr. Simon cited, “The Harvard Alumni Study found that men who average at least eight flights a day enjoy a 33 percent lower mortality rate than men who are sedentary — and that’s even better than the 22 percent lower death rate men earned by walking 1.3 miles a day.”